Low-energy plasmon excitations in infinite-layer nickelates: Introduction

-Cuprates and nickelates are layered systems thus, besides the usual optical plasmons, acoustic plasmons are expected, as theoretical models suggest.
-Acoustic plasmons were studied in weak coupling long ago \cite{grecu73,fetter74,grecu75}.
-In more detail, plasmons have a momentum transfer $\vq=(q_x,q_y,q_z)$, where $(q_x,q_y)$ defines the in-plane momentum ($\vq_{\parallel}$) and $q_z$ is the out-of-plane momentum.
-For each $q_z$ in the layered system there exists a plasmon branch as a function of $\vq_{\parallel}$.
-For $q_z=0$ the optical plasmon branch is obtained, which can be probed in optical experiments at $\vq=0$.
+Cuprates and nickelates are layered systems.
+Thus, besides the usual optical plasmons, acoustic plasmons are expected, as theoretical models suggest.
+Acoustic plasmons were studied in weak-coupling theory a long time ago \cite{grecu73,fetter74,grecu75}.
+Plasmons have a momentum transfer $\vq=(q_x,q_y,q_z)$, where $(q_x,q_y)$ defines the in-plane momentum $\vq_{\parallel}$ and $q_z$ is the out-of-plane momentum.
+A plasmon branch is specified by $q_z$ in the layered system.
+For $q_z=0$ the optical plasmon branch is realized, which can be probed in optical experiments at $\vq=(0,0,0)$.
 For finite $q_z$ the acoustic plasmon branches show a fast decrease in energy at low $\vq_{\parallel}$.
-Cuprates are layered and correlated systems, and using the recent advances in high-resolution RIXS experiments, low-energy-plasmons excitations were unanimously detected in electron- and hole-doped cuprates\cite{hepting18,jlin20,nag20,hepting22,singh22}.
-These plasmons were well described in the framework of the layered $t$-$J$ model with long range Coulomb interaction \cite{greco16,greco19,greco20,nag20,hepting22}, the $t$-$J$-$V$ model (see Appendix A).
-Notably, it was revealed recently \cite{greco16,hepting22} that the low-energy plasmons in cupratres are not strictly acoustic, and for finite $q_z$ they have a finite energy at $\vq_{\parallel}=0$ which increases with increasing the interlayer hopping $t_z$.
+Cuprates are layered and correlated systems, and recent advances in high-resolution RIXS experiments allow to detect low-energy-plasmon excitations in both electron- and hole-doped cuprates \cite{hepting18,jlin20,nag20,hepting22,singh22}.
+These plasmons were well described in the framework of the layered $t$-$J$ model with long-range Coulomb interaction \cite{greco16,greco19,greco20,nag20,hepting22}, namely, the $t$-$J$-$V$ model (see Appendix A).
+Notably, it was revealed recently \cite{greco16,hepting22} that the low-energy plasmons in cuprates are not strictly acoustic, but have finite energy at $\vq_{\parallel}=(0,0)$, which was predicted to increase with increasing the interlayer hopping $t_z$ \cite{greco16}.